 This is the initial training for volunteers who would like to work one-on-one with an ESL or Basic Literacy learner.
 Modules provide an introduction to our philosophy and structure, information on strategies, and program materials.
-Volunteers must complete all modules and receive a certificate of completion in order to be placed with a learner this fall.
+Volunteers must complete all modules and receive a certificate of completion in order to be placed with a learner.

 Registration is required.
 For more information or to register, email Carlos Contreras at email@example.com.

-Please continue to check the APL website for updates and access to our online resources.
+Please continue to check the library website at myAPL.org for updates and access to our online resources.

 APL Adult Literacy Program provides comprehensive tutor training for all volunteer literacy tutors.

-All Basic Literacy and ESL tutors are required to complete 6 hours of tutor training before being paired with an adult learner.
+All Basic Literacy and ESL tutors are required to complete tutor training before being paired with an adult learner.
 A ProLiteracy certified trainer will instruct participants on techniques and strategies for teaching reading, writing, and basic life skills to adults and English langauge learners.

 Volunteer tutors must be 18 years of age or older with a high school diploma or the equivalent.
 No prior teaching experience is required.